My Honest Thoughts on a Christian College

-With a biblically grounded high school education and strong theology from my home church, I thought a Christian college might be unnecessary.
+With a biblically grounded high school education and a grasp of Reformed theology from my home church, I thought a Christian college might be unnecessary.
 However, I found that Covenant grew and strengthened my faith in new and significant ways.

 College is a special time in life set aside for training and learning, and what could be more important than building a spiritual foundation and worldview that will guide you for the rest of your life?
 For most students, college is the first extended time spent away from home, and you must discover what you truly believe - not what your parents or those around you believe - and live accordingly.
-Covenant is a setting conducive to these important questions as friends and faculty, coaches and supervisors, all walk beside you.
+Covenant is a setting conducive to these important questions as friends, faculty, coaches, and supervisors all walk beside you.